Towards Scalable Newborn Screening: Automated General Movement Assessment in Uncontrolled Settings: Conclusion, Limitations and Future Outlook

 \acks{DC is funded from the Strategic Focal Area “Personalized Health and Related Technologies (PHRT)” grant \#2021-911 of the ETH Domain (Swiss Federal Institutes of Technology), and SL and KC from the Swiss State Secretariat for Education, Research and Innovation (SERI), contract \#MB22.00047.
-The authors would like to thank Ričards Marcinkevičs and Heike Leutheuser for their insights and discussions on the development of this manuscript.}
+The authors would like to thank Ri\u cards Marcinkevi\u cs and Heike Leutheuser for their insights and discussions on the development of this manuscript and all the reviewers for their helpful feedback and suggestions.}